-This half-day or one-day workshop will provide delegates with an understanding of Exploratory Testing and includes the testing of different applications.
+This one-day or two-day workshop will provide delegates with an understanding of Exploratory Testing and includes the testing of two applications in the one-day version and a further three applications in the two-day version.

 Delegates will also have opportunity to discuss some of the misconceptions surrounding Exploratory Testing and debate both advantages and disadvantages of this approach.